aumouvantsillage/awesomewm-pinenote/README.md

 * Define tag list.
 * Add menu entries for applications and on-screen keyboard (Onboard).
 * Disable titlebar for Onboard and make it non-focusable.
+* Add button to force a refresh of the e-ink panel.
 * Add battery status.

 In `~/.Xresources`: